 Perfectionism and depression

-Perfectionism is another sign that there are demeaning texts going on internally.
-Cutting criticism arising about every sentence, drawing, utterance kept me in a dark place.
-Since emerging out of this place I have often wondered if the many periods of depression I have suffered were a result of this internalized degradation.
+Perfectionism can be a sign that there are demeaning texts going on internally.
+Cutting criticism arising about every sentence, drawing and utterance can be debilitating.
+I have often wondered if depression can be a result of this internalized degradation.

 How does life become sacred again?
-I don’t have universal answers to that question, but I do know how to explore in a way that allows more room/spaciousness these days.
-Somewhere deep down I have always believed that a life has its own sacredness, and is not something to be lived by following someone else’s rules.
+I don’t have universal answers to that question, but I do know how to help you to explore in a way that allows more room/spaciousness.
+Life has its own sacredness, and is not something to be lived by following someone else’s rules.

 Reaching out and shame

 One of the saddest elements of an inner critic attack is the presence of shame.
 Just when you need reassurance and holding, there can be so much shame that reaching out is the last thing you feel able to do.
 The inner critic doesn’t just keep you small, but continues to protect you from the criticism you were unable to bear as a child.
 It protects the child and feeds the belief that you do not have the resources to deal with something.

-It is the presence of other people in my times of despair that have helped me explore my fears and get insight into why I protected myself the way I did.
-They helped me see that my pain and anger are worth taking seriously.
-They are not emotions to be squashed or belittled but a cry for life, a cry to allow life to live through me in ways I am still discovering.
-It has been through relationships that heal instead of harm that I have finally learned how to value and support myself.
+The loving presence of another can help you explore your fears and give insight into why you had to protect yourself the way you did.
+Pain and anger are worth taking seriously.
+They are not emotions to be squashed or belittled but a cry for life, a cry to allow life to live through you.
+It is through relationships that heal instead of harm that you can learn how to value yourself.

 If you recognize any of these things and would like support to explore what makes you come alive, and what cramps your impulse to live please feel welcome to phone, 0657346599 or email: firstname.lastname@example.org